 Trusts are very popular in Oklahoma estate planning.
 Trusts come in many forms and are set up for any number of reasons.
 They can be revocable or irrevocable.
 They can also be set up for specific purposes like medical trusts or charitable trusts.
 Additionally they’re often used as asset protection against certain creditors.

 One advantage of a trust is that it avoids probate.
 This means that it doesn’t have to be a matter of public record or be approved by the probate court.
 A trust also reduces taxes and really helps you to dial out exactly how you want your estate distributed.

-Tulsa Probate and Estate Lawyers
+Tulsa Probate Lawyers

 If you’ve got Estate Planning and probate concerns we can help.
 Our probate Tulsa attorneys have years of experience with Estate Planning.
 From initial Estate Planning strategies that involve Wills, Trusts and other Estate planning tools on to Probate we would love to earn your business.
 Call Estate Planning attorney Charles J. Kania for a free consultation’